 Isotope ratio mass spectrometer: A Thermo-Fisher Delta-V isotope ratio mass spectrometer (IRMS) was installed in July 2014.
 The mass spectrometer is connected to a Conflo-VI universal continuous flow interface and to a Costech Elemental Analyzer (EA), model 4010.
 The IRMS, conflo and EA are operated from a dedicated desktop computer, which is connected to a laser printer.
 The ISODAT software is used to operate the instruments.
 The instrument has been configured to measure δ34S values from powdered samples of sulfide minerals.
 A zero-blank auto-sampler is used to convey samples loaded in pressed tin capsules into the furnace inside the elemental analyzer.
 There are 50 sample positions in the carousel of the auto-sampler.

 Microbalance: A Sartorius Cubis MSE3.6P000DM microbalance is used load powdered sulfide samples into micro-pressed tin capsules.
 The sample weights in tin capsules usually range between 100 and 400 micrograms.

-The Department of Geosciences maintains a rock cutting, polishing and sample preparation lab.
+The Department of Geological and Environmental Sciences maintains a rock cutting, polishing and sample preparation lab.
 The College of Arts and Sciences at Western Michigan University provides technical support for the operation of laboratory resources and maintains a machine shop.
 The office of Facilities Management at Western Michigan University provides additional services for lab maintenance.
 The University has computer labs for student use.
 These computers have license to the ArcGIS software package which will be used for the creation of geological maps.